 - hormone replacement therapy (HRT) is treatment for osteoporosis in women with low oestrogen levels, usually due to menopause

-- HRT is available as a pill, patch, implant, pessary and cream
+- HRT is available as a pill, patch, topical gel, pessary and cream

 - HRT increases bone density and reduces fracture rates.
 However, HRT also increases the risks of blood clots, certain types of cancer, heart attacks and stroke, and is no longer widely recommended.
 It is sometimes used in post-menopausal women for whom bisphosphonates are not suitable, but the benefits of fracture reduction do not outweigh the risks associated with HRT use